Namaeus/Codesign_ReadMe/cd_garage.md

 >Server Side Exports

-`exports['cd_garage']:GetGarageLimit(source)` - Returns the players garage limit amount from the users table in the database.
-You must send the players server id.
+`exports['cd_garage']:GetGarageLimit(source)` - Returns the players garage limit amount from the users table in the database as a number.
+Argument [1] : Requires the players server id.

-`exports['cd_garage']:GetGarageCount(source, garage_type)` - Returns the amount of vehicles the player owns.
-You must send the players server id, but the garage_type is optional. *(If the garage_type is nil, the players car count will be returned.
-There garage_type can only be set to 3 values:  ( 'car' / 'boat' / 'air' ) and these values must be sent as a string).*
+`exports['cd_garage']:GetGarageCount(source, garage_type)` - Returns the amount of vehicles the player owns as a number.
+Argument [1] : Requires the players server id.
+Argument [2] : The garage_type is optional.
+If the garage_type is nil, the players 'car' count will be returned.
+There are only 3  acceptable garage_type's:  ( 'car' / 'boat' / 'air' ) and these values must be sent as a string.

+`exports['cd_garage']:GetMaxHealth(plate)` - Returns the vehicles max health from the cached advanced stats table.
+Argument [1] : Requires the vehicles plate.

+`exports['cd_garage']:GetVehicleOwner(source, plate)` - Returns true if the player owns this vehicle and false if the player does not.
+Argument [1] : Requires the players server id.
+Argument [2] : Requires the vehicles plate.

 > Client Side Exports

 `exports['cd_garage']:GetGarageType(vehicle)` - Returns the type of vehicle ( 'car' / 'boat' / 'air' ).
-You must send the vehicle id.
+Argument [1] : Requires the vehicle id.

-`exports['cd_garage']:GetAdvStats(plate)` - Returns the mileage information table (plate /mileage /maxhealth).
-You must send the plate by using *tostring(GetVehicleNumberPlateText(vehicle))*.
+`exports['cd_garage']:GetAdvStats(plate)` - Returns the mileage information table (plate / mileage / maxhealth).
+Argument [1] : Requires the vehicles plate.

 ## Chat commands